GeminiLight/sdn-nfv-papers/README.md

 ## [3.
 Heuristic-based Methods](#content)

-> There are some heuristic-based and meta-heuristic-based methods, only part of which recently published are displayed directly.
+> Here are many heuristic-based and meta-heuristic-based methods, only part of which recently published are displayed directly.
 You can obtain more papers by clicking `more` button.

 ### [3.1 Slicing](#content)